Command and control structure of the European Union: Operational level

 The OHQ directs the subordinate Force Headquarters (FHQ), which carries out the operation on the tactical level (i.e. on the ground).
 The FHQ is led by a Force Commander (FCdr).

 In case the MPCC acts as OHQ, the FHQ is termed Mission Force Headquarters (MFHQ) instead.
 The MFHQ is led by a Mission Force Commander (MFCdr).

 Tactical level

 The FCdr/MFCdr directs Component Commanders (CCs) for all service branches that may be required as part of the operation.
 The military forces within each component is subordinate to the CC.

 Civilian-military coordination

-In the event that both a military and civilian mission are in the field, the military OHQ and its Operation Commander (OpCdr) coordinate relations on the strategic level horizontally with the Civilian Planning and Conduct Capability (CPCC) and its Civilian Operation Commander (Civ OpCdr).
+In the event that both a military and civilian mission are in the field, the military OHQ and its Operation Commander (OpCdr) coordinate relations on the strategic level horizontally with the Civilian Operations Headquarters (CivOpsHQ) and its Civilian Operations Commander (CivOpsCdr).
 Equally, on the tactical level the military Force Headquarters (FHQ) and its Force Commander (FCdr) coordinate relations horizontally with the civilian Head of Mission (HoM).

-If the Military Planning and Conduct Capability acts as OHQ, it will coordinate its relations with the CPCC through the Joint Support Coordination Cell (JSCC).
+If the Military Planning and Conduct Capability acts as OHQ, it will coordinate its relations with the CivOpsHQ through the Joint Support Coordination Cell (JSCC).